andreidae/SeXY/README.md

 F. Calculate the mean coverage of ten million sites randomly sampled across the extracted autosomal scaffold.

-G. Calculate the ratio of X-linked scaffold mean coverage to Autosomal scaffold mean coverage (X:A).
+G. Calculate the ratio of X-linked scaffold mean coverage to Autosomal scaffold mean coverage (X:A ratio).

 H. Repeat coverage calculations (E-G) ten times.

-I. Calculate the mean and standard deviations of the X:A.
+I. Calculate the mean and standard deviations of the X:A ratio.

 ## Pipeline steps